13-year-old driving on grandmother’s lap says he tried to brake before hitting 5 people

-MEMPHIS, Tenn. — A 13-year-old boy who crashed into five people Tuesday night while driving on his grandmother’s lap said his grandmother was giving him driving lessons at the time.
+MEMPHIS, Tenn.
+(WREG) — A 13-year-old boy who crashed into five people Tuesday night while driving on his grandmother’s lap said he was getting driving lessons at the time.

-“I didn’t want to, but I ain’t had no choice, so she told me to sit in her lap, and I did,” 13-year-old Joseph said.
+“I didn’t want to, but I ain’t had no choice.
+So she told me to sit in her lap, and I did,” said 13-year-old Joseph, whose last name wasn’t given.

 His grandmother, Ernestine Hollomon, 58, faces a number of charges in connection with the crash, including DUI-child endangerment.